Want to learn everything about Webflow? Download our free eBook today.

 Building regulations approval will likely be required where the change impacts the structure of a building, this primarily occurs when an opening is widened.
 When altering walls you may want to consult a structural engineer.

-If you live in a listed building, then listed building consent will be required for any major changes.
+If you live in a listed building, you will need listed building consent for any significant changes.